 Understanding how Information Technology affects your business is a critical part of creating a plan and identifying the specific needs of your disaster recovery plan.
 Most businesses cannot function for instance without E-Mail and Internet connectivity.
 In the event of a disaster, do you have a plan in place to ensure you can swiftly resurrect your critical services in another location?

-Equally, having a finely tuned plan is all well and good, but unless you set time to test it's effectiveness by actually performing a test run, you're never going to be 100% certain that it works!
+Equally, having a finely tuned plan is all well and good, but unless you set time to test its effectiveness by actually performing a test run, you're never going to be 100% certain that it works!

 Part of your recovery plan should also cover the fundamentals, such as a list of all your critical suppliers contact names and numbers, insurance plans and other emergency contacts or passwords.

-By encrypting your devices, a little like dual factor authentication, the end user is required to enter a second password or PIN to gain access to a system.
+By encrypting your devices, a little like dual-factor authentication, the end user is required to enter a second password or PIN to gain access to a system.
 All information on the machine is jumbled up and makes no sense to anyone until the 2 keys are entered, allowing the system to boot (start up).

 This should form part of your GDPR plan (EU Data Protection Law), and this aspect does not need to be expensive.
-If you have Windows Professional, you can use bitlocker drive encryption on laptops and desktops or download VeraCrypt for free.
-If you're looking for a more advanced solution or wish for an IT company to centrally manage your devices then that's also possible.
+If you have Windows Professional, you can use

 We all see junk emails in our inbox, probably every day, but there are many ways to significantly reduce the amount we receive.
 SPF, Domain-Key and spam subscription services all play a part in reducing risk and by risk, I'm not necessarily talking about reducing the annoyance factor, but the reduction of risk in respect of receiving a phishing email.

 A Phishing email is an attempt to convince the end user that the email sent is legitimate but asks the user to provide some confidential information.
 This is usually in the form of a "click here to reset your password" or "please confirm your details" but all is not as it seems.
-These emails are formed to look as if they have been sent by your bank or another legitimate source, however when you do take action (entering a password), all you're doing is sending the attacker your password.
+These emails are formed to look as if they have been sent by your bank or another legitimate source, however, when you do take action (entering a password), all you're doing is sending the attacker your password.